 Not matter how much you loved the car, it’s important not to get carried away.
 First of all, you should always test out a couple of the cars you researched to compare and secondly you should give yourself time to reflect before you make a decision.
 Speak to the seller and confirm the final costs and then come away.

 When you’ve talked it over and made up your mind on which vehicle you want, it’s time to make your purchase.

 Once you’ve bought your new car you’ll want to get on the road as soon as possible.
 If you’ve been test driving a number of cars is unlikely you will have had time to sort out your annual insurance.
 If you want to be able to drive your car home then you need flexible and affordable drive away insurance.

 It’s a temporary policy that covers you to get your vehicle home and while you arrange yearly insurance.
-Available from just one day up to 28 days, it’s quick and simple to get a quote.
+Available hourly from 1-12 hours or daily from one day to 28 days, it’s quick and simple to get a quote.
 Cover is instant so there’s no waiting around.

 A test drive is an important part of buying a new car and along with a bit of research, asking the right questions and knowing what warning signs to look out for, we’re confident you’ll find the best car for you!